Amara Naqvi

 From our earliest days, we’ve shaped our interiors to be our protective havens.
 This is true whether they are used as restful sanctuaries, for productive work environments, or for other purposes.
-It’s profoundly disheartening to think that the materials and furniture we rely on in this day and age could be packed with harmful chemicals.
+It’s profoundly disheartening to think that the materials and furniture we rely on in this day and age, like non-toxic upholstered furniture, could be packed with harmful chemicals.

 Consider upholstered furniture, for example.
 Yes, toxic chemicals can make their way into upholstered furniture, and yes, eliminating them completely can be a challenge.
 This guide is designed to provide clarity and highlight the information you should know.